sdiehl/usolver/README.md

 \mathcal{S} = \\{S \mid S \subseteq C \land |S| \ge 2 \\}
 $$

+Exclude the 50 cent coin from being used in the vending machine.

 $$
 v(x) = \begin{cases} 0 & \text{if } x = 50 \\\\ x & \text{if } x \neq 50 \end{cases}
 $$